-It’s hard to not get get caught up in all the pumpkin spiced hype.
+It’s hard to not get caught up in all the pumpkin spiced hype.
 Coffee shops have been on the band-wagon even before the leaves started to turn.
 Now that October is here, I think it is fair to start filling the kitchen with pumpkin spiced everything.
 I love cafe style Pumpkin Spiced Lattes but I also know that they are so loaded with sugar and not worth the post-latte crash.
 Here is my healthier alternative to the sugar-loaded versions.
 This So Simple Pumpkin Spiced Coffee may turn out to be a regular in your autumn morning routine.

-Cinnamon has been shown in help regular blood sugar levels.
+“Cinnamon has been shown in help regular blood sugar levels.
 Studies demonstrated benefits in 1g or 3g servings.
-Adding 1/4 tsp of cinnamon to your day may help with better glycemic control.
+Adding 1/4 tsp of cinnamon to your day may help with better glycemic control”.

 You don’t need an espresso machine at home to enjoy cafe style seasonal drinks.
-I used freshly brewed coffee, but feel free to use leftover coffee as it is going to be reheated on the stove top anyways.
+I used freshly brewed coffee, but feel free to use leftover coffee as it is going to be reheated on the stove top anyway.
 For even more time saving a Pumpkin Pie Spice Blend can be pre-purchased, or made in advance (here’s a simple recipe from Wellness Mama).
 For a creamier consistency use a milk or milk alternative with a fat content.
 I used organic soy milk, but homemade almond milk or hemp milk would taste great too.
 See my recipe for Homemade Hemp Milk.

-So Simple Pumpkin Spiced Coffee
+So Simple Pumpkin Spice Coffee

 - 1 cup of brewed coffee